MosesSupposes/Purescript-By-Example/text/chapter12.md

 fillPath :: forall a.
 Context2D -> Effect a -> Effect a
 ```

-`fillPath` takes a graphics context, and another action which builds the path to render.
+`fillPath` takes a graphics context and another action which builds the path to render.
 To build a path, we can use the `rect` action. `rect` takes a graphics context, and a record which provides the position and size of the rectangle:

 ```haskell
 {{#include ../exercises/chapter12/src/Example/Rectangle.purs:fillPath}}